jshin029-github/11ntR_architecture/README.md

 # 11ntR_architecture
 Code and data repository for PNAS submission "Dissecting the energetic architecture within an RNA tertiary structural motif via high-throughput thermodynamic measurements"

+Materials are provied as-is.
+Jupyter notebooks were run using Python 3.8.12